Actions and Detail Panel

-- Marcus du Sautoy, Simonyi Professor for the Public Understanding of Science at Oxford University
+- Marcus du Sautoy, Simonyi Professor for the Public Understanding of Science at the University of Oxford

-- Ian Stewart, Professor of Mathematics at University of Warwick
+- Ian Stewart, Professor of Mathematics at the University of Warwick

 - Sheila Bird, Professor of Biostatistics at MRC, University of Cambridge

 - Hosted by Michael Brooks, New Scientist consultant and author of bestseller 13 Things That Don't Make Sense